Alumni Programs Office: Strengthening Networks, Building Capacity, and Improving Communication

 - Sharing useful articles and educational resources like MERLN and the NDU Online Library.

 - Online moderated discussion boards.

-- Alumni receive weekly e-mails consisting of NESA Center updates, NESA Center faculty and staff travel plans and selected articles related to the region.
+- Alumni receive monthly e-mails consisting of NESA Center updates, NESA Center faculty and staff travel plans and selected articles related to the region.

 - Alumni are invited to write on regional topics for distribution to other interested graduates.

 - We regularly distribute summaries of alumni responses to USG statements and publications – without attribution – to our senior USG stakeholders.

 - One of our continuing in-region programs is Sub-regional Alumni Events and Strategic Forums focused on the Levant, North Africa, The Gulf, and South Asia.